Messil/messil.github.io/_posts/2015-09-09-preparing.markdown

 favorite: 1
 ---

-Hopefully, unlike me *link at the “story”*, you’ll have time to prepare for your first night on call.
+Hopefully, unlike me *[link at the story](http://messil.github.io/the-story/)*, you’ll have time to prepare for your first night on call.
 It can be so stressful that many forget to bring some essentials with them.
 Here’s a list on what to bring with you.

 - Toothbrush, toothpaste.
 Self explanatory.
 - Glasses, contact lens case / cleaner.
 Your eyes will get dry, I guarantee it.
 Consider artificial tears.